Alia5/VIIPER/docs/api/overview.md

 # API Reference

 VIIPER ships a lightweight TCP API for managing virtual buses/devices and for device-specific streaming.
-It’s designed to be trivial to drive from any language that can open a TCP socket and send newline-terminated commands.
+It's designed to be trivial to drive from any language that can open a TCP socket and send newline-terminated commands.

+!!! tip "Client SDKs Available"
+    Generated client libraries are available that abstract away the protocol details described below.
+For most use cases, you should use one of the provided SDKs rather than implementing the raw protocol yourself:

+    - [C SDK](../clients/c.md): Generated C library with type-safe device streams
+    - [Go Client](../clients/go.md): Reference implementation included in the repository
+    - [Generator Documentation](../clients/generator.md): Information about code generation for additional languages

+    The documentation below is provided for reference and for implementing clients in languages not yet supported by the generator.

 ## Protocol overview